bmerkuri/final-project/README-Bjoni.md

 Skill-Matrix is a project where the main goal is to collect data from the survey.This survey will contain many questions for a large amount of users in   different timestamps.
 The questions will be displayed in different types.

 Project Objectives
-      - Building a survey app with haura and react
-      - Getting the questions and answers from the hasura backned
-      - Getting the answer the user provides and sending it to the backend Requirements
+      -Building a survey app with haura and react -Getting the questions and answers from the hasura backned -Getting the answer the user provides and sending it to the backend Requirements
       -Making the app responsive
       -Building UX/UI